Vancouver Expat City Guide

 Downtown area is shopper’s paradise.
 Art galleries and markets can be found near Granville area.
 Metrotown is another popular shopping mall in Vancouver.

 In Vancouver, permanent residents and citizens receive universal public health insurance via the provincial MSP (Medical Services Plan) system.
 Expats with international health insurance will receive high quality treatment by well-trained professionals in Vancouver in either public or private facilities.
 There are limited private medical centres in the city and province due to the restrictions put in place by the Federal and Provincial governments.
 Most expats and locals alike will utilize the public system.
 There are no large private hospitals in Canada as they are all part of the public systems.
 You can easily find a doctor in Vancouver, but some are not accepting new patients so you may have to go to a walk-in clinic.
+To know about healthcare system in Vancouver check out our healthcare region page.

 4. Insurance for Expatriates in Vancouver